SysKitTeam/docs-spconsultant/how-to/best-practices/create-custom-best-practices-reports.md

 ---
 title: Create Custom Best Practices Reports
 description: >-
-  This section describes how SharePoint administrators can use SPDocKit to create Best Practices reports for a SharePoint Farm.
+  This section describes how SharePoint administrators and consultants can use SPDocKit Consultant to create Best Practices reports for a SharePoint Farm.
 author: Tomislav Sirovec
 date: 25/6/2018